Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Versailles garden stretches over 800 hectares, meticulously planned with symmetrical paths, colorful flower beds, exquisite stone statues and majestic fountains (Photo source: Collected)

-An essential part of the Versailles experience are the vast gardens that surround the palace.
-Designed by renowned landscape architect André Le Nôtre, the gardens of Versailles span over 800 hectares and are meticulously planned with symmetrical walkways, vibrant flower beds, elaborate stone statues and majestic fountains.
+An integral part of the Versailles experience are the vast gardens that surround the palace.
+Designed by the renowned landscape architect André Le Nôtre, the Versailles gardens span over 800 hectares and are meticulously planned with symmetrical walkways, vibrant flower beds, elaborate stone statues and majestic fountains.

-In the summer, the garden comes alive when the fountains are turned on, combined with the echoing classical music, giving visitors the feeling of entering a 17th century gala.
+In the summer, the garden becomes even more lively when the fountains are turned on, combined with the echoing classical music, giving visitors the feeling of entering a 17th-century gala.
 Walking in the garden, you will feel the luxury and boundless creativity that the French aristocracy once devoted to this place.

 4. Marks of human history